IUCN-ELC/ecolex.docker/deploy/solr/own-scripts/README.txt

-Scripts in this folder are to be run from a machine remote from the one running the docker environment.
+Scripts in this folder are to be run remotely, from a machine different from the Host machine running the docker environment.
-Scripts that connect from a client machine to the server machine, and possibly run commands inside a docker container start with 'r' remote.
-The communication use ssh
+This kind of scripts are prefixed with 'r-'
-One needs EDW_DEPLOY_HOST and EDW_DEPLOY_USER environment variables set for such scripts.
+One needs EDW_DEPLOY_HOST and EDW_DEPLOY_USER and EDW_DEPLOY_DIR environment variables set for such scripts.